intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 # Past Guidance

-Incentives are a well understood problem in general but perhaps not fully internalised for various collaborative like designs.
+Incentives are a well understood problem in general but perhaps not fully internalised for various designs attempting to establish collaboration between applications and path elements.
 The principle is that both receiver and sender of information must acquire tangible and immediate benefits from the communication, such as improved performance,

-A related issue is understanding whether there is or is not a business model or ecosystem change.
+A related issue is understanding whether a business model or ecosystem change is needed.
 Some designs may work well without any monetary or payment or cross-administrative domains agreements.
 For instance, I could ask my packets to be prioritised relative to each other and that shouldn’t affect anything else.
 Some other designs may